 Widely expected to be an announcement of a fresh Windows version, today Microsoft held an event that wasn’t available online.
 Not having this event streamed online was a disappointment.
 I have the sense that Microsoft was aware of the Apple iPhone event debacle and decided to forgo the pain (if the stream didn’t work).
 In that way, it’s a good move.

 The full screen tiled interface of Windows 8 is a failure.
 Windows 10 heralds the return of the Start Menu and the things we’ve come to expect from that start menu.
-With this reversion back to the old-style Windows, Microsoft has added the “Metro Apps” (now call Universal Apps?) to the right of the Start Menu in an effort to still reuse the Windows 8 App Store apps.
+With this reversion back to the old-style Windows, Microsoft has added the “Metro Apps” (now called Universal Apps?) to the right of the Start Menu in an effort to still reuse the Windows 8 App Store apps.
 The emphasis here is clearly on bringing the desktop experience back to the forefront.

-I expected the full screen tiles of Windows 8 to be completely banished from Windows 10.
-But, the way Windows 10 implements this will be to detect if the computer is touch based and then use a modified start screen that includes a task bar at the bottom.
+I expected the full-screen tiles of Windows 8 to be completely banished from Windows 10.
+But, the way Windows 10 implements this will be to detect if the computer is touch-based and then use a modified start screen that includes a taskbar at the bottom.
 What criteria Windows uses for this, and if the setting can be changed will be a topic of conversation by others no doubt.

 The Windows Charm bar is still in Windows 10.
 Hidden as it always was, it will probably be a useful feature still for touch users.
-The phone-base version of Windows (also called Windows 10) will still not include a desktop.
+The phone-based version of Windows (also called Windows 10) will still not include a desktop.

 Win10 includes a new task view interface that continues to add more to what was classically the ALT+TAB functionality of Windows.
 Another big new feature of Win10 has to be the very Linux-like Multiple desktops.
 If that feature has a rich set of options, this could be a real winner with power users.
 The command prompt now supports CTRL+V, which is very cool.